7shi/conlang-tts/README.md

 # Demo

-These do not reference this repository, but are based on the same code base.
+These demos do not reference this repository, but are based on the same code base.

 * [Speak Esperanto (Convert)](https://codepen.io/7shi/pen/gOeGGXg)
 * [Speak Ido (Convert)](https://codepen.io/7shi/pen/JjvVyBM)